staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-first-request.md

 The GraphQL client interface is specifically designed for crafting GraphQL requests.
 It enables you to explore a GraphQL API's data fields and construct queries by selecting fields or entering code in an editor.
 For requests with multiple queries, you can select specific queries and run them individually.

-> You can also create GraphQL requests [with Postman's HTTP interface](/docs/sending-requests/graphql/graphql-http/), which supports GraphQL but requires more steps than the GraphQL client.
+> You can also create GraphQL requests [with Postman’s HTTP interface](/docs/sending-requests/graphql/graphql-http/), which supports GraphQL but requires more steps than the GraphQL client.

 ## Contents